adanmaftei/LiveEventService/docs/COMPLIANCE.md

 Under GDPR, users have the following rights regarding their personal data:

 1. **Right to Access**: Users can request a copy of their personal data.
+Implemented via `GET /api/users/{id}/export` (returns JSON export).
+Self-access allowed; administrators can export for any user.
 2. **Right to Rectification**: Users can update or correct their information.
 3. **Right to Erasure**: Users can request deletion of their personal data.
+Implemented via `DELETE /api/users/{id}`.
+Current behavior performs deactivation and anonymization by default; hard delete is a privileged administrative operation.
 4. **Right to Restrict Processing**: Users can limit how their data is used.
 5. **Right to Data Portability**: Users can request their data in a structured format.
 6. **Right to Object**: Users can object to certain types of processing.